-Thunderbird is my thesis project and my best attempt to date of demonstrating my values as a designer.
-It attempts to unite the lessons I have learned from studying architecture with fashion design.
+As my thesis project, Thunderbird is the manifestation of my philosophy as a designer.
+It unites my studies of architecture with fashion design.
 I explore post-digital concepts such as active matter, virtual reality and the Anthropocene to develop how I think about materials and the world around me.

-Thinking more closely about the properties available within the materials we use in design inspired me to research more about static electric build up that often plagues many garments we wear, especially those made of silk or nylon.
+This project started from thinking more seriously about material properties such as glass transition phases and static electricity and this got me exploring more about how these properties can be pushed to benefit users.
 Following this topic, I learned more about how static electricity is more scientifically referred to as the triboelectric effect and how this static build up presents an opportunity for autonomous energy production.

 Armed with a basic understanding of the triboelectric effect, I considered how it could be deployed.
 Through collage, I explored using the effect within fashion design - considering how it could enhance the performance of garments while at the same time produce a novel design language.
 Eventually, I started to see that examining the innate qualities of materials caused a more gentle use of them.